Tene21/Twitchcord/README.md

 		"user": "ExampleUser",
 		"id": "The channel ID of the user",
 		"message": "The message to be displayed when the user uploads a video.
-Should always be followed by either a trailing space or a line break.", "webhook_url": "The path to the Discord webhook endpoint, starting with /api/webhooks/...", "ignore_timeouts": "A boolean showing whether or not the user allows bulk alerts for bulk uploads", "timeout": "A numeric value representing the number of minutes to wait between upload alerts if ignore_timeouts is set to false."
+Should always be followed by either a trailing space or a line break.", "webhook_url": "The path to the Discord webhook endpoint, starting with /api/webhooks/..."
 		}]
 }
 ```